MFA Debuts First Exhibition Dedicated to Contemporary Latin American Art

 “This exhibition is a historic first for my hometown of Boston.
 Growing up here, I never had the opportunity to see contemporary art from across Latin America,” said Jen Mergel, the MFA’s Robert L. Beal, Enid L. Beal and Bruce A. Beal Senior Curator of Contemporary Art.
 “Now, thanks to our partnership with Ella Fontanals-Cisneros and CIFO, we are proud to present a remarkable selection of art, organized to teach us about our globalized world, global ideals and the artistic visions than can make our world smaller, and bigger, at the same time."

 Permission To Be Global/Prácticas Globales is also the Museum’s first exhibition to incorporate works of performance art.
-On opening night, Cuban artist Lázaro Saavedra intends to realize a performance that was prohibited by cultural authorities in Cuba in 1990.
+Cuban artist Lázaro Saavedra intends to realize a performance that was prohibited by cultural authorities in Cuba in 1990.
 He will lie in a casket in the gallery—paying sarcastic homage to the “death of the author” (i.e., himself).
-Also part of the exhibition is a performance by Regina José Galindo—one of Latin America’s premiere performance artists (details and date to be confirmed).
+Also part of the exhibition is a performance by Regina José Galindo—one of Latin America’s premiere performance artists.
+(Details and dates of performances to be confirmed.)

 "Many of the works in Permission To Be Global/Prácticas Globales use visual languages to address social and political issues in Latin American history, as well as topics of pressing concern today, like immigration reform in the US,” said Liz Munsell, Assistant Curator of Contemporary Art & MFA Programs.
 “Having lived and been educated in Latin America, I hope this exhibition expresses some of the communicative strategies of artists from the region, filling in gaps in knowledge for those unfamiliar with this material and its societal contexts."